eclipse-vertx/vert.x/core_manual_js.md

 The `write` function is asynchronous and always returns immediately after the write has been queued.

-The actual write might occur some time later.
-If you want to be informed when the actual write has happened you can pass in a function as a final argument.

-This function will then be invoked when the write has completed:

-    sock.write('hello', function() {
-        log.info('It has actually been written');
-    });

 Let's put it all together.

 Here's an example of a simple TCP echo server which simply writes back (echoes) everything that it receives on the socket: